AFLplusplus/AFLplusplus/README.md

 If you just use one CPU for fuzzing, then you are fuzzing just for fun and not seriously :-)

-Pro tip: load the [afl++ snapshot module](https://github.com/AFLplusplus/AFL-Snapshot-LKM) before the start of afl-fuzz as this improves performance by a x2 speed increase (less if you use a persistent mode harness)!

 #### a) Running afl-fuzz

 Before you do even a test run of afl-fuzz execute `sudo afl-system-config` (on